-- Logged In – choose this if only logged-in WordPress users will fill out your form.
+- Logged-in users – choose this if only logged-in WordPress users will fill out your form.

-- Anonymous – choose this if you’ll be having anonymous visitors fill out your form.
+- Everyone – choose this if you’ll be having visitors fill out your form.
 Most WPForms users will fit into this scenario.

 You can also give your recipe a name to help you remember it.